inspec/inspec/docs/resources.rst

    end

 group -- DONE
 =====================================================
 Use the ``group`` InSpec resource to test groups on the system.

 Syntax -- DONE
 -----------------------------------------------------
-A ``group`` InSpec resource block declares a group, and then the details to be tested, such as if the group is a local group, the group identifier, or if the group exists.
-For example:
+A ``group`` InSpec resource block declares a group, and then the details to be tested, such as if the group is a local group, the group identifier, or if the group exists:

 .. code-block:: ruby